 This is why us parents in the system right now must be informed and vigilant and why the Parent Carer Forums out there must concentrate on reaching EVERY parent, not just the ones who make themselves heard.
 Some PCFs have been overwhelmed by the demands of the SEN reforms or trying to build links with their local authority and health services that - especially in large LAs - meeting parents locally may have become even more difficult, time-wise.
 Especially because they are, by definition, parents themselves.
 And as Debs, Ange and I well know from our time as PCF co-chairs, attracting new, energetic, forward-thinking, hands-on parents who have time to spare ain't easy.
 Bums on seats are not enough when there is so much work to be done.
 We at SNJ want to support the country's hard-working Parent Carer Forums.
 If you're in one, get in touch.

 Before we get to the Flow Chart, I need to say this: If you need qualified legal advice, seek free help from IPSEA or Contact A Family’s SEN service.
 There are others too who offer free advice.
 There are also SEN advocates available who cost less than fully-fledged lawyers, but of course, if you feel that you need to spend thousands of pounds on legal help *, there are quite a number of skilled specialist SEN lawyers around.
-We don’t advertise them here (for free) but if any SEN lawyers are reading this and would like to pay for an advert, do email us.

 This chart is based entirely on what is in the new SEND Code of Practice because we are not, unlike the above, qualified to give legal advice.
 However, we assume you want to know what it says in the CoP, so take a look, please do share with others and if you find any of the images or PDFs of the flow charts do not meet your needs for printing out in large size (you are welcome to do this, just don't charge anyone for it above your costs- that wouldn't be nice.) please get in touch.
 I can email you a high resolution version of any or all of the flow charts for no charge.